pocl/pocl/doc/sphinx/source/install.rst

   versions are supported with "best effort" basis; there might not be build bots continuously testing the code base nor anyone fixing their possible breakage.

-  [August 2016] pocl has been updated for LLVM 3.9

 Configure & Build
 -----------------